Tier 4 Sponsor

 - New students you want to sponsor

-Before you apply you must have made certain preparations.
+Before you apply for Tier 4 sponsorship licence you must have made certain preparations.

 You must show that all your sites meet acceptable relevant education standards.
-You must either:
+In other words, You must either:

-- Be recognised as an overseas HEI offering short-term “study abroad” programmes in your own premises
+- Recognised as an overseas HEI offering short-term “study abroad” programmes in your own premises in the UK

 - The student does not arrive for their course

-- The student is absent without permission for a significant period
+- He or she is absent without permission for a significant period

 UKVI will monitor your compliance with your duties.
 It will: